 Applicants must be US citizens or permanent residents.
 Applicants to the program must have completed a doctorate degree in genetics, genomics, public health, molecular biology, population health or other related discipline by the program start date.
 The degree must have been received within the last 5 years.

-Applicants will be recruited and selected by the host laboratory.
+The next application cycle will begin in summer 2019.
+Applicants are recruited and selected by the host laboratory.
 The application process includes submission of a CV or resume, references and/or letters of recommendation, official transcripts, and proof of US citizenship or permanent residency.
 The host laboratory may request additional supporting documents at their discretion and based on their recruitment process.
 It is the responsibility of the applicant to ensure all materials are received by the host laboratory by the application deadline.

 View a list of FAQs about the program and the application process.
 Still have questions?
 Contact Guisou Zarbalian, senior specialist, Newborn Screening & Genetics at email@example.com.